Summary:

 Empowerment through Proactive Role: You can take control of the transaction.
 Your proactive role ensures that you are a participant and a leader in completing the loan transaction.
 Understanding the loan process is key to feeling empowered and in control of the transaction.

-Is there sufficient protective equity above the lien to satisfy the lender's requirements?
-Protective equity, which refers to the portion of the property's value that exceeds the loan amount, is a crucial factor in the approval process.
+Is there sufficient protective equity above the lien to satisfy the lender’s requirements?
+Protective equity, which refers to the portion of the property’s value that exceeds the loan amount, is a crucial factor in the approval process.
 For example, a 65% loan and 35% protective equity.
-Understanding this concept is not just important; it's vital because it determines the borrower's financial stability and ability to cover the loan amount.
+Understanding this concept is not just important; it’s vital because it determines the Borrower's financial stability and ability to cover the loan amount.

-All value determinations at the beginning of the process are subject to obtaining a third-party independent appraisal during the processing period.
-The borrower usually pays for the appraiser.
+All value determinations at the beginning of the process are subject to obtaining a third-party, independent appraisal during the processing period.
+The Borrower usually pays for the appraiser.

-Appraisal: Early in the conversation, it's crucial to ensure the borrower understands they must pay for an appraisal upfront.
+Appraisal: Early in the conversation, it’s crucial to ensure the Borrower understands they must pay for an appraisal upfront.
 This understanding empowers them and sets the stage for a smooth loan process, making them feel in control and responsible for their part in the transaction.

-If the transaction is a commercial property, the borrower must also pay for a Phase 1 environmental site assessment.
+If the transaction is a commercial property, the Borrower must also pay for a Phase 1 environmental site assessment.

-If a borrower does not understand that they must pay for an appraisal and possibly a Phase 1 environmental site assessment, everything can be done for nothing.
-The borrower may be expecting a loan with no out-of-pocket expenses.
-Ensuring the borrower understands these requirements early in the process is crucial.
+If a Borrower does not understand that they must pay for an appraisal and possibly a Phase 1 environmental site assessment, everything can be done for nothing.
+The Borrower may be expecting a loan with no out-of-pocket expenses.
+Ensuring the Borrower understands these requirements early in the process is crucial.
 This will help manage their expectations and ensure they are prepared for the costs involved in the loan application.

 In Outlook or other database programs, set up a lead file using the address and a (-) with the agent’s name for reference.
 This file serves as a centralized location (depository) for all relevant information, making it easier to track the progress of the loan application.

 Go to Outlook, look up the property, and set up an email for yourself.
-Include 2 or 3 references, such as Zillow, Redfin, Realtor, etc., and send the email to yourself to place in your lead file.
-This will give you an idea of the property's condition, an estimate of its value, and a physical description.
+Include 2 or 3 references, such as Zillow, Redfin, or Realtor, and send the email to yourself to place in your lead file.
+This will give you an idea of the property’s condition, an estimate of its value, and a physical description.

-If the borrower is an entity, it's important to look them up on Google and the Secretary of State's business search.
+If the Borrower is an entity, it’s essential to verify their information through Google and the Secretary of State’s business search.
 This thorough research shows that their entity is valued and considered in the loan process, making you feel diligent and rigorous in your approach.

-If the borrower is an individual, look them up on Google and Linked In.
+If the Borrower is an individual, look them up on Google and LinkedIn.

 Could you place the data in the lead file?